 The university offers a wide variety of dining venues, menus, hours of operation, and meal plans.
-Further, Bon Appétit offers nutritional information and guidance, vegan and vegetarian selections, as well as, special assistance with medically prescribed diets.
+Further, Bon Appétit offers nutritional information and guidance, vegan and vegetarian selections, local and organic options, as well as, special assistance with medically prescribed diets.

 Meal Plan Exemptions are any changes to a meal plan outside of the policy outlined above.
 The university recognizes four circumstances when participating in a meal plan as outline in the policy above may not be advisable:

 Additional money can be added to your account at any time by you or others to whom you have given your SU ID.
-For more information go to eAccounts.
+For more information see SU Campus Card.